Bennett Freeze: Changes in the Joint Use Area

-Impact of Bennett Freeze
+Bennett Freeze impact

 The ban, which lasted 40 years, affected the lives of nearly 10,000 Navajo people who lived in the affected area.
 Now, around 20,000 people live in the formerly frozen area.
 Although the development freeze has been lifted since 2009, people in the area continue to suffer.
 Only 24% of the houses in the area are habitable, almost 60% do not have electricity, and the majority do not have access to potable running water.
 The legacy of the Bennett Freeze still looms over the region and deeply affects the day-to-day lives of its residents.
 In testimony before Congress, Nelson Gorman, Jr., Speaker of the Navajo Nation Council, likened it to "the deplorable conditions approximating those found only in underdeveloped third world countries.

 With the advent of the Atomic Age in the 1940s and the subsequent onset of the Cold War, uranium mining on the Navajo Nation began.
-This has left a legacy of high cancer rates and other adverse health impacts, such as tainted wells and aquifers, that is still affecting the current residents of the area.
+Miners from the region suffered adverse health impacts, and there is measured contamination in local infrastructure, including water sources, whose impact is unknown.
 The mine extracted as much as 1.3 billion gallons of water from the Navajo aquifer annually, and an estimated 45 billion gallons in Black Mesa's life cycle.